 Nolan always said that you learn something new every day with tattooing.
 Many tattoo artists have helped me through the years, and for that I am eternally grateful, but, my mentor, hero and dear friend, Don Nolan will always have a very special place in my heart.
 He was a gentle, humble genius & made so many people happy.
 One favorite story was when we were out to dinner on a New Year's Eve in St. Paul.
 Some younger kid mistook him for Jerry Garcia from the Grateful Dead.
 He signed the napkin Jerry Garcia & smiled!
 I loved that Nolan made this young man happy & I honor his memory.
 He taught us all so much.
 He made the world a better place.
 He changed tattooing.
 He enriched our tattoo history.
 I feel so blessed to have known him and send comfort and love to all who grieve his passing.

 As we prepare to put this issue to bed, we are again saddened to announce we lost yet another tattoo great, Lyle Tuttle.
 The legendary tattooer passed on March 25, 2019.
 He was 87 years young.
 Eternally youthful and full of stories, Lyle filled our lives and hearts.
 A memorial service was held in Ukiah on March 30th.
-A full story will appear in our next issue.
+Read the full story here.

 Photograph of Lyle Tuttle by Richard Todd Photography